fubar2/treeval_gal/gap_finder/README.md

         *.bed: The raw bed file needed for ingestion into Pretext
 ```

-Tools for this subworkflow are available already except for absolute values from $3-$2 for bedgraph, so it is ideal for quick implementation and testing.
+Tools for this subworkflow are available already so it is ideal for quick implementation and testing.

 This DDL has function calls explained below.
 Most of the rest of the DDL is not going to be needed other than to